Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/10/rdfa-verses-microdata-for-seo.md

 The general opinion in respect to SEO was that Microdata would be better because Google support it – but I was concerned that, while RDFa is a W3C recommendation, Microdata is still a draft (and there is a lot of debate about whether it adds anything that RDFa cannot already do).

 So I did the homework and found out the answer.
 Google supports both RDFa and Microdata.
-You can test it for yourself on [Google's Stuctured Data Testing Tool (example using my Recommended Reading Page)](https://search.google.com/structured-data/testing-tool#url=https%3A%2F%2Fwww.stevefenton.co.uk%2Fpublications%2Frecommended-reading%2F).
+You can test it for yourself on [Google's Structured Data Testing Tool (example using my Recommended Reading Page)](https://search.google.com/structured-data/testing-tool#url=https%3A%2F%2Fstevefenton.co.uk%2Fpublications%2Frecommended-reading%2F).

 So don't base your decision on RDFa verses Microdata on Google support – it happily uses both (as it should as Google want to give search users the best possible results).